openshift-labs/cloud-native-guides/debug.md

 > stop in com.redhat.cloudnative.inventory.InventoryResource.getAvailability
 ~~~

-Use `curl` to invoke the Inventory API with the suspect product id in order to pause the
+Use `curl` to invoke the Inventory API with the suspect product id in a
-code execution at the defined breakpoint.
+a new terminal window in order to pause the code execution at the defined breakpoint.

 > You can find out the Inventory route url using `oc get routes`.
 Replace
 > `{{INVENTORY_ROUTE_HOST}}` with the Inventory route url from your project.